 - 4.1 CKY offers a stimulating and challenging range of courses and can accommodate students with a range of academic abilities, provided they are able to adequately access and benefit from our curriculum.
-We make this determination primarily by reviewing an outside applicant's school records and teacher recommendations. - 4.2 Admission to Year 11 from Y10 in CKY is based on Cambridge IGCSE grades attained in full courses. - 4.3 The equivalency of other qualifications obtained will be taken into consideration for insert students. - 4.4 For progression to IB Diploma, students are expected to attain a minimum of 3Bs and 3Cs in the Cambridge IGCSE with additional requirements stated below: - i.
-A minimum of grade B in Cambridge IGCSE for all Higher Level subjects, except Mathematics; - ii.
-A minimum of grade A in Cambridge IGCSE Mathematics for Higher Level Mathematics: - iii.
-A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio; - iv.
-A minimum of grade C in Cambridge IGCSE First language English for Higher Level English B.

-For students who do not meet the above course selection requirement but achieved minimum of 6Cs for their chosen IBDP subjects in their respective Cambridge IGCSE grades are advised to opt for the IB Certificate courses.

-If you would like to take a subject that you did not study at IGCSE, you might be allowed to take it at SL level, if permission is granted by both the relevant Head of Department and IBDP Coordinators.

-Art & Design (Textiles) students may choose Visual Art in IBDP.

-The equivalency of other qualifications obtained will be taken into consideration for insert students.
+We make this determination primarily by reviewing an outside applicant's school records and teacher recommendations. - 4.2 Admission to Year 11 from Y10 in CKY is based on Cambridge IGCSE grades attained in full courses. - 4.3 The equivalency of other qualifications obtained will be taken into consideration for insert students - 4.4 For progression to IBDP programme, CKY students are expected to attain a minimum of 3Bs and 3Cs in their Cambridge IGCSE examinations, with the additional requirements as follow: - 4.4.1 A minimum of grade B in Cambridge IGCSE for all Higher Level subjects, except Mathematics - 4.4.2 A minimum of grade A in Cambridge IGCSE International Mathematics for Higher Level Mathematics - 4.4.3 A minimum of grade C in Cambridge IGCSE for all Standard Level subjects, except ab initio - 4.4.4 A minimum of grade C in Cambridge IGCSE First language for Higher Level of the respective Language B; - 4.4.5 Students who do not meet the above course selection requirement will be placed on probation and must register for and pass the above requirements in the immediate November Cambridge IGCSE examinations for the subject(s) concerned.
+If a student fails to meet the above requirements by the end of Year 11, s/he will repeat Year 11 or commence studies for IB Diploma certificates instead. - 4.4.6 If a student would like to take a subject that s/he did not study at IGCSE, s/he might be allowed to take it at SL level, if permission is granted by both the relevant Head of Department and IBDP Coordinators. - 4.4.7 Cambridge IGCSE A-Maths grade can be used to replace the I-Maths grade requirement. - 4.4.8 Cambridge IGCSE English Literature grade can be used to replace the First language English grade requirement. - 4.4.9 Art & Design (Textiles) students may choose Visual Art in IBDP. - 4.4.10 The equivalency of other qualifications obtained will be taken into consideration for insert students. - 4.5 In the event that a student cannot demonstrate the basic admission requirement stated in clause 4.4, each case will be reviewed on its merits to determine whether a DP would be beneficial to that student.

-- 4.5 In the event that a student cannot demonstrate the basic admission requirement stated in clause 4.4, each case will be reviewed on its merits to determine whether a DP would be beneficial to that student. - 4.6 As part of the application process, a pastoral teacher (form tutor) of the student is required to confirm their potential for completing and learning from the core aspects of the DP. - 4.7 CKY School will do its best to devise an appropriate DP programme for each student. - 4.8 Should the unexpected situation arise where a student was found to be not suitable to embark upon the DP, a course of certificates would be offered which would enable that student to attend a limited range of post-secondary courses.
+- 4.6 As part of the application process, a pastoral teacher (form tutor) of the student is required to confirm their potential for completing and learning from the core aspects of the DP. - 4.7 CKY School will do its best to devise an appropriate DP programme for each student. - 4.8 Should the unexpected situation arise where a student was found to be not suitable to embark upon the DP, a course of certificates would be offered which would enable that student to attend a limited range of post-secondary courses.